-To table the Pecuniary Interest Returns of the

-BACKGROUND:

-The Act requires that Returns for newly elected

-Councillors must be tabled at the first Council meeting after 3 months following their being declared elected.
+PURPOSE OF REPORT: To table the Pecuniary Interest Returns of the newly elected Councillors in accordance with the Local Government Act 1993.
+BACKGROUND: The Act requires that Returns for newly elected Councillors must be tabled at the first Council meeting after 3 months following their being declared elected.
 COMMENTS: The Register will be tabled at the meeting.

-RECOMMENDATION: That the tabling of the Pecuniary Interest

-Returns be noted.
+RECOMMENDATION: That the tabling of the Pecuniary Interest Returns be noted.